+* COVID-19: symptomatic COVID-19 requiring positive RT-PCR result and at least two systemic symptoms or one respiratory symptom.
+Cases starting 14 days after Dose 2.

-* Subjects at increased risk of severe COVID-19 due to at least one pre-existing medical condition (chronic lung disease, significant cardiac disease, severe obesity, diabetes, liver disease, or HIV infection), regardless of age† VE and 95% CI from the stratified Cox proportional hazard model
+† VE and 95% CI from the stratified Cox proportional hazard model

 Severe COVID-19 was defined based on confirmed COVID-19 as per the primary efficacy endpoint case definition, plus any of the following: Clinical signs indicative of severe systemic illness, respiratory rate ≥30 per minute, heart rate ≥125 beats per minute, SpO2 ≤93% on room air at sea level or PaO2/FIO2 <300 mm Hg; or respiratory failure or ARDS, (defined as needing high-flow oxygen, non-invasive or mechanical ventilation, or ECMO), evidence of shock (systolic blood pressure <90 mmHg, diastolic BP <60 mmHg or requiring vasopressors); or significant acute renal, hepatic, or neurologic dysfunction; or admission to an intensive care unit or death.

-Among all subjects in the Per-Protocol Set interim analysis, no cases of severe COVID-19 were reported in the Moderna COVID-19 Vaccine group compared with 11 cases reported in the placebo group (incidence rate 4.072 per 1,000 person-years).
+Among all participants in the Per-Protocol Set interim analysis, no cases of severe COVID-19 were reported in the Moderna COVID-19 Vaccine group compared with 11 cases reported in the placebo group (incidence rate 4.072 per 1,000 person-years).

-Additional Efficacy Analyses

-An interim subgroup analysis was conducted on confirmed COVID-19 cases starting 14 days after Dose 2 of Moderna COVID-19 Vaccine or placebo in high-risk subjects, females, and males ( HYPERLINK \l "_bookmark16" Table 3).

-Table 3: Interim Subgroup Analyses of Vaccine Efficacy: COVID-19 Cases 14 Days After Dose 2 per Adjudication Committee Assessments (Primary Efficacy Analysis Set) – Per- Protocol Set